 What’s the perfect way for two avid travelers to get married?
-In a travel-themed wedding full of map décor, passport-inspired accessories, and handmade goods from around the world.
+In a travel-themed wedding full of map décor, passport-inspired accessories, and handmade goods from around the world, of course!

 Well, that’s actually not how we got married two years ago.
 For many reasons, we decided against having a traditional wedding and instead got married in a private ceremony at a B&B in the Green Mountains of Vermont.
 It was just us, a justice of the peace, a photographer, and the B&B owners, in one of our favorite places in the world.